TheImagingSource/tiscamera/doc/pages/gstreamer.md

 Wrapper around all the previous elements, allowing for an easy all-in-one handling.
 The tcambin will prefer bayer 8-bit over bayer 12/16-bit.
 Currently tcamdutils are required for a correct conversion of these formats.
 Since tcamdutils are an optional module its existence can not be expected.
 To ensure identical behavior whether or not tcamdutils are installed, bayer 8-bit will be preferred unless the user explicitly specifies bayer 12/16-bit for the source through the property 'device-caps'.
+The selected caps for the internal tcamscr will be propagated as a gstbus message with the prefix "Working with src caps: ".

 - __serial__ - Serial number of the device you want to use